futuredapp/sheet-happens/README.md

 If you wish to generate plurals in separate file, you can set `splitResources = true` and plurals will be placed in the second file named by `pluralsFileName` property.
+This is required if you want to use plugin with KMP ([moko-resources](https://github.com/icerockdev/moko-resources)) library.

 ### Usage